 - Use a crow bar to remove the tack strips.
 Our were on the treads and the risers.
-We threw them away as we removed them to avoid accidentally stepping on them.
+Throw them away as you remove them to avoid accidentally stepping on them.

 - Use a hammer to pull out stray tack strip nails or hammer in any nails that aren’t flush.

 - Tear out the padding under the carpet.
 Remove the staples after that.
 There were layers of staples from previous carpet installations as well.
 Pulling them out with a rolling motion seemed to work well.
 Use pliers for staples that are harder to remove.
 There were a few that I had to dig out.
 The holes will have to be filled anyways, so what’s another one?